Subscribe to email updates about the fish passage at dams strategic analysis.

 The purpose of the analysis is to inform future discussions and decisions.

 This strategic analysis followed these general steps.

 - Public announcement and scoping to define the topics and information sources to be considered and the analytical methods to be employed.
 This step included public input and consultation with other agencies and Tribal authorities.

 - Information gathering and analysis.

 - Document preparation.

-- Public review - at least 45 days will be allotted for public review of the analysis, and a hearing may be held.
+- Public review - at least 45 days was allotted for public review of the analysis.

 - Comment response - the department considered all comments received.